ThirtySomething/NAS/README.md

 30 3 * * * root /bin/sh svnExport.sh >> svnExport.log #SVN Export
 </pre>

 This means that every day at half past three the backup is started.
+The exported files will locate in the same directory as this script.
+You may need to change this...

 ## Processing ##